 When to Call a Professional

-Because termites can cause structural damage, contact a licensed pest-control professional if you suspect a major infestation.
+Because termites can cause serious structural damage, contact a licensed pest-control professional if you suspect an infestation.

 Takeaway